syncfusion-content/ej2-grid-docs/ej2-javascript/grid/cell/cell.md

 | Horizontal | Displays the horizontal grid lines only.|
 | Vertical | Displays the vertical grid lines only.|
 | Default | Displays grid lines based on the theme.|

+The following example demonstrates how to set the [gridLines](../../api/grid/#gridlines) property based on changing the dropdown value using the [change](../../api/drop-down-list/#change) event of the DropDownList component.

 {% if page.publishingplatform == "typescript" %}